mefryar/mefryar.github.io/_posts/2021-06-25-learning-to-love-the-cli.md

 clicking, dragging, and typing into windows.
 To open a file, I'd first click on the Finder (Mac) or Explorer (Windows) icon, then click on folder icons until I could see the file icon I wanted, then double click on the file icon.
-To delete a file, I could just drag it the [trash (Mac) or recycle bin (Windows)](https://ux.stackexchange.com/a/55967) icon.
+To delete a file, I could just drag it to the [trash (Mac) or recycle bin (Windows)](https://ux.stackexchange.com/a/55967) icon.
 To edit a document, I'd open Microsoft Word or Google Docs.